-CareerZone - the Career Center's online job database for students and alumni that contains a number of features and resources: employer directory, job listings, workshops/events, on-campus interview schedules, career guides, and more.
+CareerZone - the Career Center's online database that contains a number of features and resources: employer directory, job listings, workshops/events, on-campus interview schedules, career guides, and more.

-CareerShift - an advanced job search tool that returns search results from numerous career sites, company pages, and job boards.
+CareerShift - an advanced job search tool that delivers search results from numerous career sites, company web pages, and job boards.
 Through the Career Center, Fisher students and alumni have free access to this site.

-Fisher Connects - an alumni database, available through CareerZone, of dedicated professionals available to assist students with career exploration, internships, job search advice, industry insight, and networking.
+Fisher Connects - available through CareerZone is an alumni database of dedicated professionals who can assist students with career exploration, internships, job search advice, industry insight, and networking.

-Alumni LinkedIn Group - an active group where stude9ts can connect to alumni in various fields for networking and career advice.
-The LinkedIn Alumni Group has over 2,900 members representing numerous industries.
+Alumni LinkedIn Group - an active group where students can connect to alumni in various fields for networking and career advice.
+The LinkedIn Alumni Group has over 3,195 members representing numerous industries.

-Career Guides - on topics such as personal statements, job searching, networking, interviewing, cover letters, references, and sample résumés are available online and in print.
+Career Guides - on topics such as personal statements, job searching, networking, interviewing, cover letters, references, and sample résumés are all available online and in print.